Pierogi: Slovakia

 A traditional dish in Slovak cuisine is bryndzové pirohy, dumplings filled with salty bryndza cheese mixed with mashed potatoes.
 Bryndzové pirohy are served with some more bryndza (mixed with milk or sour cream, so it has a liquid consistency and serves as a dip) and topped with bacon or fried onion.
 In Slovakia, pirohy are semicircular in shape.

 Along with bryndzové halušky, bryndzové pirohy is one of Slovakia's national dishes.
+Some other varieties include pirohy filled with mashed potatoes, apples, jam, or quark.

+Bosnia and Herzegovina

+Klepe are popular in Sarajevo, filled with minced meat, and topped with sour cream, garlic, and paprika.

 Slovenia

 Ajdovi krapi (literally buckwheat carps) are a dish popular in the northeastern and Alpine regions of Slovenia.
-Made with buckwheat rather than wheat flour and filled with a mixture of cottage cheese (skuta), millet, and fried onions, they are traditionally topped with pork fat crisps, fried bacon or fried onion, but today often with butter breadcrumbs.
+Made with buckwheat rather than wheat flour and filled with a mixture of cottage cheese (skuta), millet, and fried onions, they are traditionally topped with pork fat crisps, fried bacon, or fried onion, but today often with butter breadcrumbs.
 Along with žganci and štruklji, they form a trio of buckwheat-based dishes typical of Slovenian cuisine.